-One of them is that it would allow for the understanding of why some particles are stable while others are not in terms of their geometry.
+One of them is that it would allow for deriving of why some particles are stable while others are not in terms of their geometry.

-The article "Why is energy/mass quantized?"
+This would allow one to derive the quantum mechanical properties of energy/mass, as was done in the article "Why is energy/mass quantized?"
 Oct.
-4, 2007 showed it is possible to explain the quantum mechanical properties of a particle by extrapolating the laws classical resonance in a three-dimensional environment to a matter wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.
+4, 2007 by extrapolating the laws governing classical resonance in a three-dimensional environment to a matter wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.

 Briefly it showed the four conditions required for resonance to occur in a classical environment, an object, or substance with a natural frequency, a forcing function at the same frequency as the natural frequency, the lack of a damping frequency and the ability for the substance to oscillate spatial would be meet by a matter wave in four spatial dimensions.